mb-2003/analysis_project/README.md

 ## Threshold

 When comparing the relative intensities across multiple timepoints and machine measurements, values within certain margins of each other are considered to be equal.
+For two intensity values, if they differ by a factor less than the threshold, they are reported as being approximately equal in the peak comparison step.

 ##Spectra List